 Addison Mitchell, Age: 15, shoemaker, Address: Blackfriars Wynd, High Street, EdinburghNational Records of Scotland AD14/35/450

-His Australian convict records (Certificate of Freedom 43/836 1836) state that he was 1.63m tall, had a dark sallow (“sickly) complexion and had brown (almost black) hair and brown eyes.
-He also had a small mole on the upper part of his right arm and a scar on the back of his right thumb.
+According to his Australian convict records (Certificate of Freedom 43/836 1836), James Laing was described as 1.63m tall with a dark sallow (“sickly”) complexion, brown (almost black) hair, and brown eyes.
+He had a small mole on the upper part of his right arm and a scar on the back of his right thumb.

-On the 20th of August 1835, the court records state, he (aged twenty) and fifteen year old Addison Mitchell conducted break and enters on two houses in Elm Row, Edinburgh.
-The first was at the house of James Thomson on Elm Row, Edinburgh where they stole the following items: a black cloth coat; a silver snuff-box; a pair of leather gloves; two or thereby silk handkerchiefs; and two or thereby pass keys.
-The second was at the house of David Brown, a tailor and clothier on Elm Row, where they stole the following items: a silver watch; a silk watch ribbon; a gold ring; a gold seal; a gold key; and, belonging to David Brown’s daughter Helen, “a worsted shawl”.
+On August 20th, 1835, court records indicate that James Laing (aged twenty) and Addison Mitchell (aged fifteen) conducted break and enters on two houses in Elm Row, Edinburgh.
+The first break-in was at the house of James Thomson on Elm Row, where they stole a black cloth coat, a silver snuff-box, a pair of leather gloves, two or so silk handkerchiefs, and two pass keys.
+The second was at the house of David Brown, a tailor and clothier on Elm Row, where they stole a silver watch, a silk watch ribbon, a gold ring, a gold seal, a gold key, and a worsted shawl belonging to David Brown’s daughter Helen.

 1835 High Court Indictment against Addison Mitchell and JA Laing.
 Theft of Housebreaking, hab rep and prev con.